 Several widely-prescribed prescription medications are known to cause weight gain and, in some cases, obesity.
 This type of obesity is called iatrogenic obesity.
 Here are some of the more common culprits:

 You may recognize names of steroids (also called corticosteroids) like prednisone, cortisone, and dexamethasone.
 These powerful anti-inflammatory drugs are used to treat certain conditions in which the body’s own immune defense system isn’t working well, such as Crohn's disease, lupus, rheumatoid arthritis, or asthma.

 Steroids are known for causing weight gain.
-They do this by ramping up appetite, promoting fluid retention, increasing the storage of body fat and even redistributing your body fat so it settles around the belly, which is one of the more dangerous places for it to accumulate, as belly fat is linked with heart disease.
+They do this by ramping up appetite, promoting fluid retention, increasing the storage of body fat and even redistributing your body fat so it settles around the belly, which is one of the more dangerous places for it to accumulate, as belly fat is linked with diabetes and heart disease.